sci-ndp/dspaces/docs/installation.rst

 The easiest way to install DataSpaces is using `Spack <https://spack.readthedocs.io/en/latest/>`_.
 Spack is a package manager aimed at HPC and scientific computing.
 Using Spack simplifies the installation of DataSpaces and its dependencies.

+If you wish to install DataSpaces directly from source, the distribution repo can be found on `GitHub <https://github.com/rdi2dspaces/dspaces>`_.

 Installing Spack
 ----------------